kirixvelu/kirixvelu/README.md

 I love my city but poverty and homelessness.
 A tiny project from my [community](https://scarboroughtenants.ca).

+Recognize the privilage to ignore socioenomical injustices but complicity is too high of a threshold for me to reach.

 > #### Favorite Quote
 >  They have money for war but can't feed the poor.
 > ― *Tupac Shakur*